mspass-team/mspass/docs/source/user_manual/signal_to_noise.rst

 The "FD" in `FD_snr_estimator` function is short for "Frequency Domain" emphasizing that FD is the key idea of the algorithm.
-Specifically, the function computes the power spectrum of the signal and noise windows tha are used to compute a series of broadband snr metrics you can use to sort out signals worth processing further.
+Specifically, the function computes the power spectrum of the data inside the signal and noise windows.
+The spectral estimates are used to compute a series of snr metrics you can use to sort out signals worth processing further.
 The algorithm makes a fundamental assumption that the optimal frequency band of a given signal can be defined by a high and low corner frequency.
 In marginal snr conditions that assumption can easily be wrong.